 Live more with less

-I still remember as if it was yesterday.
-If we would go out, even if it was just for grocery shopping, my mom demanded that my room was tidy.
+I still remember it as if it was yesterday.
+If we would go out, even if it was just for grocery shopping, my mom demanded that my room be tidy.
 She wouldn’t have it when my stuff was just lying around.
 I had cupboards in my room to put my things in.
 Oh, and also, they were organized.
 If I remember correctly, I had one drawer that was my junk drawer.

 Besides that, our house was always spotless.
 Yes, we had a cleaning lady that came once a week on Tuesday.
 But, to my defense, on Friday I was running around with a duster and vacuum cleaner.
 My room?
 That I had to clean myself.

 When you used the bathroom, you made sure that the bathroom would be as clean as you found it.
 Just to make it as welcoming for the next person.

 Dishes were done straight away; the countertops were kept clear and the kitchen sink was empty.
 When I came home from school shoes were put in the cupboard and my school bag had its designated spot.
 Laundry was folded as soon as it came out of the tumble dryer and ironing was done at a specific time of the day.

 You can imagine that I was rolling my eyes more than once when I got remarks about having too much stuff and that it was that time of the week again to clean my room.
 And why, oh why couldn’t my shoes just stay at the door, I had to use them again tomorrow anyway!